teableio/teable-deployment/README.md

 Run the full Teable platform on your own infrastructure: the Teable app plus its AI runtime plane — sandboxes, the app builder and app deployments.

-Just want to try Teable (tables, collaboration, API, automation)?
+Just want to try Teable (AI Spreadsheet, APP Builder, AI Workflows)?
 Use [teable.ai](https://teable.ai) — nothing to deploy.

 ## Pick your path